paulberinde/WikiWalk/REPORT.md

 Apart from the generic methods used to get an instance, open and close a database, the following methods, which are all SQLite Queries, are implemented:

-++getMonuments(String isUnlocked): Returns abc_lat, abc_lon, abc_objectnaam, abc_categorie for either locked or unlocked monuments.
+- getMonuments(String isUnlocked): Returns abc_lat, abc_lon, abc_objectnaam, abc_categorie for either locked or unlocked monuments.
 Used for marker related activities.

-++getCollection: Returns a list of thumbnail urls for the Collection Gridview ++getRowID: Returns the row ID for the thumbnails.
+- getCollection: Returns a list of thumbnail urls for the Collection Gridview

+- getRowID: Returns the row ID for the thumbnails.
-++getCollectionItem(int rowId) Returns the fullscreen image url, name, address, location and category for the monument in rowID
+- getCollectionItem(int rowId) Returns the fullscreen image url, name, address, location and category for the monument in rowID

-++setMonumentVisited(String latitude, String longitude, String name): sets the monument that has a matching abc_lat, abc_lon and abc_objectnaam to visited=YES.
+- setMonumentVisited(String latitude, String longitude, String name): sets the monument that has a matching abc_lat, abc_lon and abc_objectnaam to visited=YES.

 ### 3.5 ImageAdapter
 public class ImageAdapter extends ArrayAdapter